thycotic/dsv-docs/product/dynamic-secrets/azure.md

 * "Owner" role for the subscription scope
 * "Read and write all applications" permission in Azure Active Directory.
+*  Your account must have Microsoft.Authorization/*/Write access to assign an active directory application to a role.

 These permissions can be configured through the Azure Portal, CLI tool, or PowerShell.